 Practice leave no trace techniques.

 The Smoky Mountains have several peaks over 10,000 feet in elevation.
 They are often overshadowed by surrounding mountains.
 There are a lot of peaks worth climbing here.
 Most of these mountains are rated between class 2 and 3 hiking and scrambling.
-I listed many of them below.

 Idaho County Highpoints List